mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

   - AWS service acess
   - "Break-glass" style extra access

+## Amazon CloudFront

+- CloudFront is an essential component for global applications.
+- It speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
+- It's a content delivery network (CDN).
+- A CDN is a glocal cache that stores copies of your data on edge caches, which are positioned as close to your customers as possible.
+- Main benefits:
+  - lower latency
+  - higher transfer speeds
+  - reduced load on the content server

+CloudFront Components

+- **Origin**: The server or service that hosts your content.
+Can be an S3 bucket, web server, or Amazon MediaStore
+- **Distribution**: the "configuration" entity within CloudFront.
+It's where you configure all aspects of a specific "implementation" of CloudFront from.
+- **Edge Location**: The lcoal infrastructure that hosts caches of your data.
+Positioned in over 150 locatins globally in over 30 countries.
+- **Regional Edge Caches**: larger version of edge locations.
+Less of them but have more capacity and can serve larger areas.

+Caching Process:

+- Create a distribution and point at one or more origins.
+A distribution has a DNS address that is used to access it.
+- The DNS Address directs clients at the closest available edge location.
+- If the edge location has a cached copy of your data, it's delivered locally from that edge location.
+- If it's not cached, the edge location attemptes to download it from either a regional cache or fro mthe origin (known as an origin fetch)
+- As the edge location, receives the data, it immediately begins forwarding it and caches it for the next visitor.

+Content can expire, be discarded, and be recached.
+Or you can explicitly invalidate content to remove it from caches.

+By default, CloudFront is fully publicly accessible - anyone with the DNS endpoint address can access content cached by the distribution.

+A distribution can be configured to be **private** where each access requries a signed URL or cookie.
+This is done by setting the trusted signers on the distribution.

+Private distributions can be bypassed by going straight to the origin (e.g., an S3 bucket).

+An **origin access identity (OAI)** is a virtual identity that can be associated with a distribution.
+As S3 bucket can then be restricted to only allow this OAI to access it - all other identiteis can be denied.
+It works with:

+  1. other AWS cloud service: Amazon S3 buckets, Amazon S3 static websites, Amazon Elastic Compute Cloud (Amazon EC2), and Elastic Load Balancing.
+  2. any non-AWS origin server, such as an existing on-premises web server
+  3. Amazon Route 53.

+It supports all content that can be served over HTTP or HTTPS, including:

+  1. any popular static files that are a part of your web application, such as HTML files, images, JavaScript, and CSS files, and also audio, video, media files.
+  2. serving dynamic web pages, so it can actually be used to deliver your entire website
+  3. media streaming, using both HTTP and RTMP.

+Three core concepts: distributions, origins,and cache control.

+Amazon CloudFront Use Cases

+Good for:

+- Serving the Static Assets of Popular Websites
+- Serving a Whole Website or Web Application. both dynamic and static content
+- Serving Content to Users Who Are Widely Distributed Geographically
+- Distributing Software or Other Large Files
+- Serving Streaming Media

+Not appropriate:

+- All or Most Requests Come From a Single Location. you will not take advantage of multiple edge locations.
+- All or Most Requests Come Through a Corporate VPN.

 ## Database and AWS

 The database needs to meet the performance demands, the availability needs, and the recoverability characteristics of the system.